rnabioco/ggtrace/README.md

 A scatter plot is a common way to compare two continuous variables.
-However, when there are thousands of data points, it can be difficult to distinguish between groups based on color alone. ggtrace provides ggplot2 geoms that highlight groups of data points with and outline for emphasis .
+However, when there are thousands of data points, it can be difficult to distinguish between groups based on color alone. ggtrace provides ggplot2 geoms that highlight groups of data points with an outline for emphasis .

 ``` r